firma3.jpg

 David Acevedo has been intrigued by the strange and by the things that stand out since he was very young.
 His interest in art came at the tender age of four when he would sit down for hours analyzing, page by page, an old illustrated bible that he found in a closet.
 After that, drawing and coloring books became an obsession to him.
 His sisters keep some of his first illustrations of imaginary characters and other drawings like treasures.

 He then discovered the world of comic books and for years he practiced copying the shapes of their bodies and analyzing the details and colors.
-He developed a kin eye for proportion and color.
+He developed a keen eye for proportion and color.
 This influence is noticeable in his work today.
-Bold dark lines framing colorful images are a trademark in his pieces.
+A trademark of his work are the bold and dark lines that frame his colorful images.

 At seventeen years of age he decided to forge his parent’s signature in the College application and was accepted in the Humanities Department, Visual Arts Program of the University of Puerto Rico in the city of Mayagüez.
 There was a reason why his parents disapproved of his decision: money.
 Moving to Mayagüez meant finding a place to live, money for college, books, meals and all of the unexpected.
 For David, being accepted in such prestigious university was too big of a chance to miss.
 Luckily, the Pell Grant and other financial aids helped him reach his goal and his professional art education took off.
 He graduated Cum Laude in 1998.